-From there the path heads outside and you start to see the animals themselves.
-There are a lot on display here, and I was surprised by how many were up and moving, which never seems to be the case when I visit zoos.
-I saw the bears running around, the wolves playing with each other and a few of the birds flying, it was pretty cool.
+From there, the path heads outside, and you start to see the animals themselves.
+There are many animals on display here, and I was surprised by how many were up and moving, which never seems to be the case when I visit zoos.
+I saw the bears running around, the wolves playing with each other, and a few of the birds flying; it was pretty cool.
 Here are some of the animals I saw there.

 As you can see, this is a pretty awesome zoo, especially in the small town of Big Bear.
 I appreciated that they were rehabilitating the animals as it makes the experience much more rewarding.
 Be sure to check it out if you are exploring Big Bear with your family and let me know what you think in the comments.